Bajger/Pharo-FIT/README.md

 ## Anotace
 Abilities:
-Ability to quickly prototype idea and fix potential program issues by using live immersive environment.
+- Ability to quickly prototype idea and fix potential program issues by using live immersive environment.

-Goals of course:
+__Goals of course:__
-Learn about concepts of pure object oriented (message oriented) and fully reflective dynamic languages.
+- Learn about concepts of pure object oriented (message oriented) and fully reflective dynamic languages.
-Introduce a history of Smallltalk and impact to SW industry: terms like IDE, unit tests and TDD (test driven development), XP, anonymous functions (lamdas ~ lexical closures).
+- Introduce a history of Smallltalk and impact to SW industry: terms like IDE, unit tests and TDD (test driven development), XP, anonymous functions (lamdas ~ lexical closures).
-Learn about ability to modify a program on fly during runtime.
+- Learn about ability to modify a program on fly during runtime.
-Introduce pure object oriented system Pharo - a modern implementation of reflective and pure OO language based on Smalltalk80.
+- Introduce pure object oriented system Pharo - a modern implementation of reflective and pure OO language based on Smalltalk80.
-Learn why image based approach is again popular (ie. Docker technology), what is benefit of shared object memory: joining source code and program runtime.
+- Learn why image based approach is again popular (ie. Docker technology), what is benefit of shared object memory: joining source code and program runtime.

-Benefits for students:
+__Benefits for students:__
-Learn about debugger-driven development and immediate program feedback.
+- Learn about debugger-driven development and immediate program feedback.
-Avoid unnecessary code complexity and maximize reusability due to Smalltalk idiomatic way of writing code.
+- Avoid unnecessary code complexity and maximize reusability due to Smalltalk idiomatic way of writing code.
+- Improve SW design skills by using OO narratives and real-life examples (Don't think how SW works, think how real world works).
-Introduce meta-programming in Pharo using metalinks and modify a program by changing AST.
+- Introduce meta-programming in Pharo using metalinks and modify a program by changing AST.
-Learn about examples in SW industry and research (Visualization, IoT, usage in Aerospace, web stack).
+- Learn about examples in SW industry and research (Visualization, IoT, usage in Aerospace, web stack).
-Learn how Pharo can be integrated with other systems (written in other programming languages) and how to integrate with VCS (i.e. Github) and CI/CD setup including test coverage.
+- Learn how Pharo can be integrated with other systems (written in other programming languages) and how to integrate with VCS (i.e. Github) and CI/CD setup including test coverage.

 ## Obsah cviceni
 TODO